kendallstrautman/brevifolia-nuxt-forestry/README.md

 ## Project Structure

 - Site-level configuration is stored in `content/data/config.json`.
 This data is loaded into `nuxt.config.js` to provide default site metadata.
 - Add and access webpack and Nuxt config options via `gridsome.config.js`.
 Global styles are loaded here.
+This is also where all the dynamic routes are generated for static export.
+[This blog](https://regenrek.com/posts/create-a-frontmatter-markdown-powered-blog-with-nuxt-js-in-2019/) was a big help in figuring this out.
 - Edit global & reset styles via `assets/styles/...`.
 All component and page scss files are imported in the `global.scss` file.
 - `content/...`contains all your markdown blog posts & data files (e.g. authors list, info page data).
 These are all editable by Forestry.
 - Images live and are uploaded in `static/`